civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 71.14

-A determination by the Speaker of the Senate, the Speaker of the House of Commons or a delegate of either Speaker that a publication would constitute a breach of parliamentary privilege or could compromise the security of persons, infrastructure or goods is final.
+A determination by the Speaker of the Senate, the Speaker of the House of Commons or a delegate of either Speaker that a publication may constitute a breach of parliamentary privilege or could compromise the security of persons, infrastructure or goods is final for the purposes of this Part, subject to the rules and orders of both Houses of Parliament.

 ### Section 37